dataresearchcenter/followthemoney/docs/explorer/schemata/index.md

 # Entity schemata

 Explore the default data model shipped with FollowTheMoney.
-It includes [{{ model.schemata | length }} schemata][schemata], focussed on the domain of financial crime, corruption investigations, and document forensics.
+It includes {{ model.schemata | length }} schemata, focussed on the domain of financial crime, corruption investigations, and document forensics.

 | Name | Label | Abstract | Generated | Matchable | Hidden |
 | ---- | ----- | -------- | --------- | --------- | ------ |